top of page

 Matt Wendal, US Youth Pastor

-Get more ideas and support for your youth ministry with my book: "RAISING THE BAR: Nearly Everything You Need to Know about Christian Youth Ministry."
+There's a whole chapter on Icebreakers, Games and Activities in my book: "RAISING THE BAR: Nearly Everything You Need to Know about Christian Youth Ministry."
+Get nearly 400 pages of ideas and support for your youth ministry.

 As a site member, you'll receive news of our latest resources.